jc633/PythonGithub/README.md

-# PythonGithub
+# GoodComputer
-It's a place I put some python projects
+It's a python-web project that I'm going to use for graduation design.I programmed it with django.